 Starting an HVAC business requires proper financial modelling.
 Setting up a financial model for your business is about ensuring sustainable relationships within the moving parts of your HVAC business.
 Between you as the manager, the administrator, the staff and the contractors, a sustainable relationship needs to be ensured.
 You need to make sure that everyone is happy doing their work and the profit made from that work.

 Profit can sometimes be affected due to the seasonality of HVAC contracting work.
 You might have seven months of solid profit in the year and five months with little to no work.
 This slow period can be difficult if you don’t manage smooth work flow throughout the year.
 Ideally you want to move as much service and renewal maintenance work into this offseason to create a much more manageable balance.

 The gross profit margin on equipment can be around 45%.
-Therefore if you can reduce the time it takes to complete an installation and do more installations you can drive a higher margin business.
-That said if you can shift a service and labour intensive work into the offseason you can cover your labour costs and reduce the risk or the need to borrow money
+Therefore if you can reduce the time it takes to complete an installation and do more installations you can drive a higher margin HVAC business.
+That said if you can shift a service and labour intensive work into the offseason you can cover your labour costs and reduce the risk or the need to borrow money.

 Here is an example of a contractor costs from the year 2011